 The SNS qualification is the entry-level certificate from the International Society of Sports Nutrition (ISSN).
 It was designed specifically for Personal Trainers and Coaches who do not have a related degree qualification.

 Note that the SNS is not an insurable qualification in of itself.
 It is only Recomp Certification that expands the base Recomp PT insurance to also cover diets.

 Also note that any qualified Personal Trainer in Australia can register with Recomp and take out the only PT insurance that covers bodybuilding coaching, in both competitors and the general public.
 No other PT insurance covers bodybuilding coaching in the general public.

 Getting SNS Certified

-Certification is awarded for achieving 70% or greater in an online, 120 multi-choice question exam.
+The SNS Certification is awarded simply for achieving 70% or greater in an online, 120 multi-choice question exam.

-There is no long-winded and expensive course to attend because the ISSN assumes you will already possess a solid background in nutrition and exercise science before sitting their exams.
-If you do not have such a background, the ISSN is not for you; yet.
+If you do not have a background using sports nutrition in yourself and/or your clients, then the ISSN is not for you; yet.
 You will need to do some study and develop some experience first.